msarrias/machine-learning-KTH-DD2421/bayes_classifier_and_boosting/README.md

 This merely depends on the data we are working with, so there's not an only answer.

 **Outliers**: The best classification method will be **Tree classifier** ans it's less sensitive to outliers.
 * **Naive Bayesian classifier:** I'ts very sensitive to outliers, it can make the boundry change.
+Refer to image assignment 1.
 * **Boosted Naive Bayessian classifier** and **Boosted tree classifier:** as the boosting functionality is to assign a greater weight to missclassified instances, this makes the method very sensitive to outliers, disregarding the classification method used.

 **Irrelevant inputs: part of the feature space is irrelevant:** The best classification method will be **Tree classifier** as as the tree will only take into account those features that maximize the information gain, which is not the case of irrelevant features.